Purpose

 (`git log`, `git diff`, `git rev-parse`, `git branch`) needed to

-that match. `Read` opens files the parent points at —
+and retried. `Read` opens files the parent points at —

 PR templates, branch context documents, design notes.
 Conspicuously